Spectrum image display

 The actual SI acquisition rate is posted to the DigitalMicrograph® status area at the bottom of the application.
 It is given in units of pixels per second.
 This information can be useful when you configure a spectrometer for optimal readout speed.

-The remaining acquisition time is displayed real time in the STEM-SI palette just above the Capture button.
+The remaining acquisition time is displayed in real-time in the STEM-SI palette just above the Capture button.
 This time is based on the actual acquisition rate, excluding any pauses.